 International USAR Team Leaders

-This cross-regional network of experienced international USAR practitioners meets annually.
-These meetings provide a forum to discuss technical issues relating to training and best practice based on lessons learned from previous USAR operations and exercises.
-The collective input, advice and experience of this group serve to improve the operational capabilities of international USAR response.
+This cross-regional network of experienced USAR practitioners meets annually to address technical issues related to training and share best practices.
+Drawing on lessons learned from past operations and exercises, the group’s collective expertise enhances the operational effectiveness of international USAR responses.

-Below are the list of sponsor countries of the United Nations General Assembly Resolution 57/150 of 2002:
+The following countries sponsored United Nations General Assembly Resolution 57/150 of 2002:

-INSARAG activities are guided by United Nations General Assembly Resolution 57/150 of 2002 on “Strengthening the Effectiveness and Coordination of International Urban Search and Rescue Assistance” along with the INSARAG Hyogo Declaration adopted at the first INSARAG Global Meeting in 2010 held in Kobe, Japan, and INSARAG Abu Dhabi Declaration adopted at the second INSARAG Global Meeting in 2015, held in Abu Dhabi, UAE .
+INSARAG activities are guided by United Nations General Assembly Resolution 57/150 (2002) on “Strengthening the Effectiveness and Coordination of International Urban Search and Rescue Assistance,” along with the INSARAG Hyogo Declaration adopted at the first Global Meeting in 2010 in Kobe, Japan, and the INSARAG Abu Dhabi Declaration adopted at the second Global Meeting in 2015 in Abu Dhabi, UAE.

 INSARAG is mandated to:

-• Render emergency preparedness and response activities more effective and thereby save more lives, reduce suffering and minimize adverse consequences.
+- Enhance the effectiveness of emergency preparedness and response activities to save more lives, alleviate suffering, and minimize adverse impacts.

-• Improve efficiency in cooperation among international USAR teams working in collapsed structures at a disaster site.
+- Enhance the efficiency of cooperation among international USAR teams operating in collapsed structures at disaster sites.

-• Develop USAR procedures, guidelines and best practices, and strengthen cooperation between interested organizations during the emergency relief phase.
+- Formulate USAR procedures, guidelines, and best practices, while enhancing collaboration among relevant organizations during the emergency relief phase.

 Office for the Coordination of Humanitarian Affairs (OCHA)